 Business parking lot owners owe the highest duty of care to keep their property safe for the general public.
 Because parking lots are generally connected to businesses if you are going in and out of a store and are injured in the parking lot you will often be considered a business invitee.

 Under Pennsylvania law, a parking lot owner owes business invitees the highest duty of care.
 A business visitor or invitee is a person who is invited to enter or remain on a piece of property such as a store or a gas station for a purpose directly or indirectly connected with business dealings with the property owners land.
 This means that you can still bring a claim for injuries suffered because of the defective condition of the parking lot even if you did not buy anything in a store..
 The parking lot owner must use reasonable care to make the parking lot safe for people to use.
 This may include them removing debris from the property and making repairs to potholes and sewer drains.
 Additionally if there is an unsafe condition in the parking lot, the parking lot owner has a duty to warn the people who want to park in the parking lot about the dangerous condition.
 This is commonly done by roping off an area of the parking lot, or by placing signs at the entrances and exits of the parking lot.
 The parking lot owner or owners must also use reasonable care to discover and dangerous conditions on the property.
 Employees sometimes conduct periodic inspections of the parking lot to make sure that there aren’t any shopping carts left out or that there aren’t any potholes.
 However, some stores do not inspect their parking lots often enough, or may not inspect their parking lots at all.
-This can leave you vulnerable to injuries.
+This can leave you vulnerable to injuries, as a slip and fall lawyer in Philadelphia, PA.

 Hire an Experienced Philadelphia Personal Injury Lawyer